A Generalized Newton Method for Subgradient Systems: Introduction and Overview

 Concerning the gradient systems of type \eqref{gra} where $\ph$ may not be ${\cal C}^2$-smooth around $\ox$, we mention that the enormous literature has been devoted to developing various versions of the (generalized) Newton method; see, e.g., the books by Dontchev and Rockafellar \cite{Donchev09}, Facchinei and Pang \cite{JPang}, Izmailov and Solodov \cite{Solo14}, Klatte and Kummer \cite{Klatte}, Ulbrich \cite{Ul}, and the references therein.
 The vast majority of such extensions deals with functions $\ph$ in \eqref{gra} of class ${\cal C}^{1,1}$ (or ${\cal C}^{1+}$ in the notation of Rockafellar and Wets \cite{Rockafellar98}) around $\ox$, which consists of continuously differentiable functions with locally Lipschitzian derivatives.
 The most popular generalized Newton method to solve \eqref{gra} for functions of this type is known as the {\em semismooth Newton method} initiated independently by Kummer \cite{Kummer} and by Qi and Sun \cite{LQi}.
 In the semismooth Newton method, the Hessian matrix of $\ph$ in \eqref{newton-iter} is replaced by the (Clarke) {\em generalized Jacobian} (collection of matrices) of the gradient mapping $\nabla\ph$.
-Then the corresponding Newton iterations are well-defined in a neighborhood of $\ox$ and exhibit a local superlinear convergence to the solution $\ox$ of \eqref{gra} provided that each matrix from the generalized Jacobian is {\em nonsingular} and that the gradient mapping $\nabla\ph$ is {\em semismooth} around $\ox$ in the sense of Mifflin \cite{Mifflin}.
+Then the corresponding Newton iterations are well-defined around $\ox$ and exhibit a local superlinear convergence to the solution $\ox$ of \eqref{gra} provided that each matrix from the generalized Jacobian is {\em nonsingular} and the gradient mapping $\nabla\ph$ is {\em semismooth} around $\ox$ in the sense of Mifflin \cite{Mifflin}.
 The latter property has been well investigated and applied in variational analysis and optimization, not only in connection with the semismooth Newton method.
 Besides the aforementioned books and papers, we refer the reader to Burke and Qi \cite{Burke}, Henrion and Outrata \cite{ho}, and Meng et al. \cite{msz} among many other publications on the theory and applications of such functions.
-In the case of ${\cal C}^{1,1}$ functions $\ph$, our Newton-type algorithm proposes replacing \eqref{newton-iter} by
+In the case of ${\cal C}^{1,1}$ functions $\ph$, our Newton-type algorithm proposes replacing \eqref{newton-iter} by where $\partial^2\ph$ stands for {\em second-order subdifferential/generalized Hessian} of $\ph$ introduced by Mordukhovich \cite{m92} for arbitrary extended-real-valued functions.
+This construction reduces to the classical Hessian operator for ${\cal C}^2$-smooth functions while maintaining key properties of the latter for important classes of functions {in broad generality}; see below.
+In what follows we obtain efficient conditions ensuring the solvability of the inclusions in \eqref{newtonC11} and superlinear convergence of iterates $\{x^k\}$ if the starting point $x^0$ is sufficiently close to $\ox$.
+As shown in this paper, the obtained conditions allow us to use the proposed algorithm \eqref{newtonC11} to solve systems \eqref{gra} with ${\cal C}^{1,1}$ functions $\ph$ in the situations where the semismooth Newton method cannot be applied.